amilochau/github-actions/deploy/terraform/README.md

 ## Usage

-Use this GitHub action if you want have a Terraform module that you want to deploy, typically in a Continuous Deployment process.
+Use this GitHub action if you have a Terraform module that you want to deploy, typically in a Continuous Deployment process.

 ### Example workflow